Cypherock/emfi-board/README.md

 # Cypherock EMFI Board

-The “cypherock_emfi_name” is a low-cost Electromagnetic Fault Injection (EMFI) device, developed by Cypherock for studying and researching physical security threats that appear at a circuit level in modern chips.
+The Cypherock EMFI device is a low-cost Electromagnetic Fault Injection (EMFI) device, developed by Cypherock for studying and researching physical security threats that appear at a circuit level in modern chips.

 ![pcb_front](https://github.com/Cypherock/emfi-board/blob/main/images/pcb_front.png)